 "Kristy has this incredible ability to pinpoint feelings and emotions with such accuracy.

 Her compassion, understanding and encouragement help me more than anyone else I have ever met.
 Her authenticity and presence are so strong and she is the most valuable guidance on this experience I am having as a newly diagnosed autistic mother to autistic girls.

 Thank you is not enough."

-"Parenting neurodivergent kids sometimes feel like I’m always getting it wrong and the water feels completely unchartered.
+"Parenting neurodivergent kids sometimes feels like I’m always getting it wrong and the water feels completely unchartered.

 Kristy has provided me with a tremendous amount of reassurance, relief and hope."